Altenbrunslar: Geography

 The boundary of the village encompasses an area of about 9.1 km2, of which about 80% is covered by forest.

 Altenbunslar is one of the sixteen constituent communities that form the town of Felsberg in Schwalm-Eder-Kreis, North Hesse, Germany.
 The nearest city is Kassel, which is 23 km to the north.
 Approximately 350 people live in the village.

 The village is situated on the eastern (cut) bank of the Eder River.
-To the east of the village is the Quillerwald (Quiller Forest) or Markwald (common forest), the latter so-called because once it belonged to all the surrounding villages, at least in terms of the right to cut wood and graze animals, but not hunting.
+To the east of the village is the Quillerwald (Quiller Forest) or Markwald (common forest), the latter was so named because once it belonged to all the surrounding villages, at least in terms of the right to cut wood and graze animals, but not hunting.
 The Eder River confluences with the Fulda River just 9 km upstream from Altenbrunslar at Edermünde (mouth of the Eder).

 History

 Prehistoric times

 The Rhünda Skull, found near the town of Rhünda, which is just south of Felsberg, proves that this area was populated already 12000 years ago.
 Archaeological finds show that around c.
 2900–2450 cal.
 BC, in the nearby Quiller Forest, a prehistoric people of the Corded Ware culture settled.
 During the building of the A7 motorway in 1935, many burial mounds were found on Schleifsteinskopf, a hill within Quiller Forest (see above).
-At around the same time, the Riesenstein, a menhir weighing more than 40 metric ton, was erected close to Wolfershausen.
+Around the same time, the Riesenstein, a menhir weighing more than 40 metric ton, was erected close to Wolfershausen.